The 6 Best Writing Books to Make You a Better Children’s Writer

 1. Plot Perfect by Paula Munier

 Plot Perfect is my ABSOLUTE favorite of all the writing books!
-I’ve recommended it to everyone in my writer’s groups and critique
+I’ve recommended it to everyone in my writer’s group and to my critique

-Plot Perfect is one of the best writing books to help you build action into your plot and to think deeply about your characters.
-This is one of the only books I’ve read that doesn’t discriminate between character or plot-driven novels because they’re synonymous from Paula Munier’s perspective.
+It’s one of the best writing books to help you build action into your plot.
+I also love that this book doesn’t discriminate between character or plot-driven novels because they’re synonymous from Paula Munier’s perspective.
 Definitely a must-have book for your library.

 2. Story Genius by Lisa Cron

 I had the pleasure of hearing Lisa Cron speak on two occasions– once for a breakout session at a conference and another as a keynote speaker over dinner.
 Both were FANTASTIC!
-This woman is so smart–I needed to hear her twice just to glean half of what she was saying. 🤣
+This woman is so smart–I would read anything she wrote.
+But my favorite book of hers is Story Genius.

 5. Self-Editing for Fiction Writers by Renni Browne & Dave King